 Acknowledging the unsung heroes of the Neighborhood of Columbus.

-Columbus is my Neighborhood will give a face and voice to community leaders who have devoted their lives to their neighborhood in order to highlight their activism and commitment.
+Columbus Is My Neighborhood is giving a face and voice to community leaders who have devoted their lives to their neighborhood in order to highlight their activism and commitment.

-Black and white portraits of these leaders will be displayed on the IKE Smart City kiosks located throughout Columbus, OH in addition to a social media aspect which will also include their stories.
+Black and white portraits of these leaders will be displayed on the IKE Smart City kiosks located throughout Columbus, OH on October 8-31, 2021.

 About Columbus Is My Neighborhood